-[{'valid_output', 'pointwise', 'keep_collapsed'}, default 'valid_output'] This parameter determines how to handle invalid output geometries.
+[{'valid_output', 'pointwise', 'keep_collapsed'}, default 'valid_output'] This parameter determines the way a precision reduction is applied on the geometry.
 There are three modes:

-1. 'valid_output' (default): The output is always valid.
+- 1. 'valid_output' (default): The output is always valid.
 Collapsed geometry elements (including both polygons and lines) are removed.
-Duplicate vertices are removed.

-2. 'pointwise': Precision reduction is performed pointwise.
+Duplicate vertices are removed. - 2. 'pointwise': Precision reduction is performed pointwise.
 Output geometry may be invalid due to collapse or self-intersection.
 Duplicate vertices are not removed.
 In GEOS this option is called NO_TOPO.